Add your devices to Find My

 If Find My Mac is turned off, select it to turn it on.

 When you select Find My Mac on a Mac with macOS 10.15 or later, the Find My network is turned on.
 With the Find My network, you can locate your Mac using Bluetooth when your Mac isn’t connected to Wi-Fi.
-To turn off this option, click Options, then click Turn Off next to Offline Finding.
+To turn off this option, click Options, then click Turn Off next to Find My network (or Offline Finding.)